Adhesives & Glues(29 Products)

 With so many solutions on the market from synthetic adhesives and natural adhesives to spray adhesives - it can be difficult to decipher which method is best.
 To help you round down exactly what adhesive/glue your project requires, let's take a look at the most common adhesive solutions on the market:

-- Polyurethane Adhesives: Polyurethane adhesives are also popular in the construction industry.
+- Polyurethane Adhesives: Are also popular in the construction industry.
 They are ideal for bonding wood, metal, and plastic substrates and offer excellent water resistance, making them suitable for outdoor applications.
 Polyurethane adhesives also offer good flexibility and can absorb vibrations, making them ideal for use in structures that experience frequent movement.
 Polyurethane glue is used with both porous and non-porous materials; a common polyutherane-glue industry favourite is Gorilla Glue.

 Applications of Adhesives and Glues in Construction